opendocsg/slw-judgments-backfill/2004_SGHC_201/report.md

 **_Entrapment as a substantive defence_**

-44     As affirmed by the Court of Appeal in _Amran Bin Eusuff v PP_ [2002] SGCA 20, it is trite law that entrapment is not a valid defence to a charge.
+44     As affirmed by the Court of Appeal in _Amran Bin Eusuff v PP_ <span class="citation">[2002] SGCA 20</span>, it is trite law that entrapment is not a valid defence to a charge.
 In the present appeal, it is sufficient to note that the appellant had rightly conceded that entrapment was not a valid defence.

 **_The exclusion of evidence obtained through entrapment_**

-45     The trial judge considered the case of _SM Summit Holdings Ltd v PP_ [1997] 3 SLR 922 for the position that entrapment may possibly render evidence obtained, prejudicial or inadmissible.
+45     The trial judge considered the case of _SM Summit Holdings Ltd v PP_ <span class="citation">[1997] 3 SLR 922</span> for the position that entrapment may possibly render evidence obtained, prejudicial or inadmissible.
 However, on appeal, the appellant did not argue for the exclusion of evidence obtained through entrapment, neither did he challenge the decision of the trial judge on this issue.
 Therefore, this line of argument was also of no assistance to the appellant.

 **_Entrapment as a reason for stay of proceedings_**